quchen/articles/zero_to_local_ghc.md

 - `library-profiling` compiles all installed modules for profiling automatically.
 This requires an additional compilation run for every installed module, potentially doubling compilation time.
 You should enable this anyway, because without it profiling a program you don't have the dependencies compiled for profiling will be a painful process. (... that will end with you reinstalling everything with profiling enabled.
 How I know this will happen?
 Take a guess.)
 - `shared` adds yet another separate compilation step, in order to build librares for shared use.
 Unless you know you want this, you probably don't.
 - `documentation` automatically builds local Haddock docs for installed libraries.
-This may seem redundant, but you'll be *so* happy you enabled it on that train ride or transatlantic flight, and the documentation step when installing new libraries is usually much shorter than the actual compilation.
+This may seem redundant, but you'll be *so* happy you enabled it on that train ride or transatlantic flight.
+Note that while the doc generation is short when you've just installed a couple of libraries, it can grow significantly larger when there are lots of them (because the index is rebuilt each time you install something new, checking all the old packages).